lindleyw/autonav/readme.txt

 permit more complex category selection, as described at: http://codex.wordpress.org/Function_Reference/get_pages

-NOTE: Additional example values for Sharp parameter:
+NOTE: The Sharp parameter is now regarded only by an optional addon.
+Additional example values are:

    * 0 -- standard smooth resample
    * 1 -- standard blocky resize
    * 60 -- resize, with 60% image quality on JPEG save
-   * 95.75 -- intermediate image resized down by 75%, then resampled to final
+   * 95.75 -- intermediate image resized down by 75%, then resampled
-          giving a "75% sharpness" factor, then saved with 95% image quality
+          to final giving a "75% sharpness" factor, then saved with 95% image quality
    * 90.50 -- "50% sharpness" and 90% image quality
    * -60 -- resampled, and saved with 60% image quality